 OCR systems are typically a blend of software and hardware.
 Hardware like scanners create images of the text, while the software processes and transforms the data, often leveraging artificial intelligence to interpret handwriting and special characters.

 To understand how OCR works, it’s helpful to first think about how we humans are able to perceive text.
 When we read, our eyes detect patterns of dark and light.
 Our eyes then send messages relaying these patterns of light and dark to the brain.
 Then, the brain interprets the patterns and recognizes them as text with associated meaning.
 While this feedback loop is second nature to you, it’s not for a computer.
 This is where OCR comes into play.

 Just like us, to “read” something, a computer has to “see” it first.
-But instead of eyes, computers rely on an OCR system.
+But instead of eyes, computers rely on data capture via an OCR system.
 The system begins by scanning a physical document and converting it into a graphic file.
 Computers can’t immediately distinguish between this picture of text or any other image.
 So next, the OCR software picks up on the shading gradients in the file.
 Light areas signify background whereas dark areas indicate characters.